-- e) The Company has certain commitments to make payments or issue common shares related to various exploration and evaluation property agreements (Note 7). - f) The Company commenced legal action against the former CFO and his company (the "Creditor") for the former CFO's breach of common law and statutory fiduciary duties owed to the Company during the year ended 2018.
+In 2018, the Company commenced legal action against the former CFO and his company (the "Creditor") for the former CFO's breach of common law and statutory fiduciary duties owed to the Company during the year ended 2018.

 The Creditor filed a counterclaim against the Company in relation to the settlement of his prior year debts owed to him by the Company.
 Initially during year ended 31 December 2018, the Company and the Creditor entered into an agreement to settle an aggregate balance of \$56,395 (the "Debts") by the issuance of the Company's shares subject to certain terms of the agreement.
-The Company issued 928,628 common shares to settle a portion of the Debts as a result of regulatory restriction (Note 8).
-The Creditor did not accept the settlement and both parties failed to reach a new debt settlement agreement.
+The Company issued 92,862 common shares to settle a portion of the Debts as a result of regulatory restriction (Note 8).
+The Creditor did not accept the settlement.